What Is Chinese Overtime?

-“Chinese overtime” is an informal term for the way the Fair Labor Standards Act (FLSA) defines and regulates the payment of employees who work “fluctuating workweeks.”
+Variable rate overtime, AKA “Chinese overtime,” is an informal term for the way the Fair Labor Standards Act (FLSA) defines and regulates the payment of employees who work “fluctuating workweeks.”

 Under the FLSA, some employers are allowed to pay certain workers overtime at a much lower rate than is usually required.
-Normally, workers are entitled to an overtime wage of one-and-a-half their “regular rate.”
+Normally, workers are entitled to an overtime wage of one-and-a-half their “regular rate” for hours worked over the standard 40 hours per week.
 Workers who make “Chinese overtime,” on the other hand, are paid at one-half their regular rate.

 For Chinese overtime to be legal, employers have to meet 5 specific requirements.
 Here’s how to know if you’re being paid “Chinese overtime” legally: